thulab/iot-benchmark/README.md

 ```
 This will compile all versions of IoTDB and other database benchmark. if you want to compile a specific database, go to the package and run above command.

 After, you can go to `target/database` to run benchmark script.
+Don't forget to change 'DB_SWITCH';

 # Quick Start